usuaero/MachUpX/docs/source/creating_input_files.md

 >>A note on the specific input.
 Does not affect execution.
 >>
 >**"run" : dict, optional**
 >>Gives the analyses MachUp is to run.
 This must be specified if the input file is being passed as a command line argument to MachUp.
-Otherwise, MachUp will return without performing any calculations.
-If this input file is being given to the API, this does not affect execution.
+Otherwise, MachUp will return without performing any calculations. **If the input file is used to initialize the Scene class within a script, rather than being passed as a command line argument, this set of run commands will be ignored.**
 >>
+>>The outputs from the analyses will be stored in files automatically.If no filename is given by the user, MachUpX will automatically specify a filename based on the name of the input file.
+This means that all output files will be stored in the same directory as the input file, with the exception of .stp and .dxf files.
+>>
->>**"forces" : dict, optional**
+>>**"solve_forces" : dict, optional**
 >>>Calculates the aerodynamic forces and moments on the aircraft at the current state.
 >>>
 >>>**"filename" : string, optional**